 Why, one might ask, does it matter so much if the Sugar Land 95 site was the historical “Bullhead Camp Cemetery?”
 In particular, the list of 72 “candidate” names for the remains at the Sugar Land 95 site loses none of its accuracy if the camp was called “Bullhead” in the past or not.
 But conveying the name “Bullhead Camp” on a convict labor camp that was historically known by some variant of “Ellis” is not a trivial matter.

 There is another reason why it is valuable to care about the details of the camp’s name: it is a reminder of how much of the history of convict leasing in Fort Bend County remains unknown.
 The 1909 testimony of Sergeant Ritchie that formed the basis of FBISD’s name determination also contained his matter-of-fact declaration that there was “generally... on each camp what is known as a ‘convict graveyard.’”
-While the Sugar Land 95 site has been discovered, many more remain unearthed.
-The Cunningham No. 2 site, if indeed that was the Bullhead camp, is likely buried under development, but there were at least a half dozen other active labor camps in the area during the convict lease era.
+While the Sugar Land 95 site has been discovered, many more remain buried.
+The real Bullhead Camp Cemetery is likely buried under development, but there were at least a half dozen other active labor camps in the area during the convict lease era.